astrohart/xyLOGIX.Queues.Messages/xyLOGIX.Queues.Messages/README.md

 ##### Summary

-Determines whether a message queue `item` has data of type `T` and corresponds to the message ID specified by the `messageId` parameter.
+Determines whether a message queue `item` corresponds to the message ID specified by the `messageId` parameter.

 ##### Returns

-`true` if the message queue `item` is bound for the message ID with the specified `messageId`;
+`true` if the message queue `item` is bound for the message ID with the specified `messageId`
-`false` otherwise.
+; `false` otherwise.

 ##### Parameters